 3. Decide on the best media channels for your target audience

 Several factors need to be considered when you’re deciding on what media channels to use for your advertising.
-First things first, it’s important to understand that you’re not just trying to catch the eye of the public with a glamorous advertisement, you’re trying to get a message across to other businesses about your product or service.
+First things first, it’s important to understand that you’re not just trying to catch the eye of the public with a glamorous advertisement; you’re trying to get a message across to other businesses about your product or service.
 That doesn’t mean your advertising strategy can’t be fun and creative, but it means that whatever media channels you decide to use must be those channels that are seen and used by your target audience i.e. other businesses.
-This does limit your options slightly, but don’t fret, there are still a wide variety of options available to you.
+This does limit your options slightly, but don’t worry, there are still a wide variety of options available to you.

 With B2B, you need to decide on a media channel that will allow you to directly target other businesses, and for that reason it’s wise to avoid pumping absurd amounts of money into TV and radio ads that are not going to specifically target those businesses that you eventually want to have as your customers.
-Trade magazines, local newspapers, and good old fashioned trade shows are the most effective media channels for B2B advertising.
+Trade magazines, local newspapers, and good old fashioned trade shows are still some of the most effective media channels for B2B advertising.

 4. The effectiveness of social media channels

 When it comes to using social media channels as part of your B2B advertising strategy, it’s all about creating an online presence and staying active.
 Connecting, posting, sharing, and networking are all aspects of social media that can be extremely beneficial to businesses.
 Not only does this allow you to target your immediate audience, it provides you with the opportunity of expanding your presence internationally.